 - Headquarters: Brooklin, New York.

-Its primary source of revenue is advertising, which may be featured in any of its formats: pictures, videos, stories, dynamic carousel, or IGTV, earning $20 billion in worldwide revenue in 2019.
+Its primary source of revenue is advertising, which may be featured in any of its formats: pictures, videos, stories, dynamic carousels, or IGTV, earning $50.58 billion in worldwide revenue in 2023.
 IGTV is a long-form vertical video channel that can be accessed from both Instagram and a separate app.
 Its content is intended to endure longer than IG Stories, and regular users create 10-minute or longer movies.

 - Founders: Kevin Systrom